ADD CONDITION

 Lactation

 Lactating mothers should consult a doctor before using this product.
-There is a potential for excretion in breast milk, and the effects on a nursing infant are not well studied; therefore, caution is advised.
+There is a potential for excretion in breast milk, and the effects on nursing infants are not well studied; therefore, caution is advised.

 Renal Impairment